noodlewerk/NWPusher/README.md

 If it fails to connect then check:

-- Are the cerificates and keys in order?
-Use the OpenSSL commands listed above to inspect the cerificate.
+- Are the certificates and keys in order?
+Use the OpenSSL commands listed above to inspect the certificate.
 See if there is one push certificate and key present.
 Also make sure you're online, try `ping www.apple.com`.

 - Is the certificate properly loaded?
 Try initializing an identity using `[NWSecTools identityWithPKCS12Data:data password:password error:&error]` or `[NWSecTools keychainIdentityWithCertificate:certificate error:&error]`.